duartejc/duartejc.github.io/_posts/2015-04-21-phoenix-clocks.md

 ---
 layout: post_page
-title: Lorem
+title: Hey Phoenix, What Time Is It?
 ---

-# Hey Phoenix, What Time Is It?

 Just as good programmers are expected to be, I am open-minded about technologies.
 Recently I gave Elixir a try and it just blew me away.
 Its simplicity along with the power of Erlang made me feel like a novice developer with a lot of possibilities to explore, even though I have been a programmer for more than a decade now.